Cameras in the Courtroom

 Pooling: If more than one print or more than one TV station requests coverage, then there will likely be pooling.
 The exception would be when two request coverage and agree to take pictures from the primary and secondary camera positions.
 Pooling disagreements must be decided by the media, not by judges.

 Questions: Requests for assistance should be directed to the statewide media coordinators.
-For newspapers: SCPA Executive Director Bill Rogers.
+For newspapers: SCPA Co-Executive Director Jen Madden.
 For broadcast: SCBA Executive Director Margaret Wallace.

 Requesting coverage: Most judges want it in writing.
 Here is the request form.
 Requests must be made as far in advance as possible.